 Committee appointments:

 Brian reported that the audit committee and the nominating committee are the only ones that still need additional members.
-At least one of the executive committee members is chairing the person.
+At least one of the executive committee members should be on each committee.
 Once a full slate of members has been identified, Andrea will update the website.

 Operational guide: